pinkpong111/governance-rules-theory/README.md

 | **Write-Asymmetry** | Downstream cannot modify upstream records | Once a conflict is logged, the classification (Low/Medium/High) is immutable.
 Subsequent re-evaluation adds a new log entry but cannot overwrite history — structurally guaranteeing the audit trail that λlog accumulation depends on |

 Without all three, conflict detection is vulnerable to the same lateral contamination that NAT identifies in same-layer agent communication: agents converge on shared interpretations before upper-layer synthesis can detect disagreement.
 RT T4 provides the formal justification: same-layer exchange produces ΔReferenceFrame = 0, meaning shared geometry errors are undetectable — only upward mediation (to a layer with larger reference frame) can detect errors invisible at the current resolution.

+**TLG §10.8 — why structural enforcement is the highest-leverage investment:** TLG v1.6 establishes that in adaptive systems, *any pathway that is merely prohibited but structurally possible will eventually be used*, because efficiency pressure creates shortcuts.
+Prohibition fails because lateral communication is faster than vertical mediation — efficiency pressure → shortcut formation → isolation violation.
+This is not agent misbehavior but information pathway optimization, a natural property of any system that can modify its own communication routes.

+The three enforcement mechanisms (Interface Narrowing, Temporal Decoupling, Write-Asymmetry) each close a distinct contamination channel: semantic (raw state leaking through interfaces), timing (simultaneous processing creating mutual influence), and retroactive (downstream modifying upstream records).
+All three are needed simultaneously because any single mechanism alone leaves the other two channels open.
+This is why TLG's Unified Failure Topology (§13.6) identifies Phase 1 (phase leakage) as the cheapest cycle interruption point — structural enforcement at this phase prevents the entire 6-phase failure cycle from initiating.

 ### Stabilization Conditions